-Does the system encourage individuals to spend center funds prudently? - 5.
-How well is the financial management function managed?
+Does the system encourage individuals to spend center funds prudently? - 5 How well is the financial management function managed?
 Are the staffing and organization appropriate?

-c.
-Administration
+c Administration

-- 1. How successful has the center been in establishing an administrative infrastructure that meets the needs of staff in an efficient and effective manner?
-Are senior staff excessively burdened by administrative procedures? - 2.
-How cost effective are the systems and policies used for managing: - procurement operations (foreign and local purchasing, receiving, stores); - general services (security, housing and dormitories, food services, transport, travel services); - construction and property management and maintenance; - insurance? - 3.
-How well are the administrative services managed?
+- How successful has the center been in establishing an administrative infrastructure that meets the needs of staff in an efficient and effective manner?
+Are senior staff excessively burdened by administrative procedures? - 2 How cost effective are the systems and policies used for managing - procurement operations (foreign and local purchasing receiving stores) - general services (security housing and dormitories food services, transport travel services) - construction and property management and maintenance - insurance? - 3 How well are the administrative services managed?
 Are the staffing and organization appropriate?

-d.
-Information
+d Information

-1. How successful is the center in acquiring, generating and managing the information it needs for decision-making, communication and integration of activities?

-- 2. How effectively are information services and technology (computing, telecommunications, office automation, records management, archives, library and documentation) managed? - 3.
-Are information services and technology plans integrated with the center's strategic plan? - 4.
-How effective are the center's management and governance information systems? - 5.
-CIAT has invested in the development of a database management capacity.
-How well has this been integrated to the institution?
+- How successful is the center in acquiring generating and managing the information it needs for decision-making communication and integration of activities? - How effectively are information services and technology (computing telecommunications office automation records management archives library and documentation) managed? - Are information services and technology plans integrated with the center's strategic plan? - 4 How effective are the center s management and governance information systems?

-D. Management of Programs
+D Management of Programs

-a.
-Organizational Structure
+a Organizational Structure

-- 1. What pattern of internal organizational structure exists on paper?
+- What pattern of internal organizational structure exists on paper?
 What is the perceived pattern?
 What are the reporting relationships?
 What coordination mechanisms are used?
-What are the advantages and the disadvantages of the present structural arrangement? - 2.
-How are the regional programs and outreach staff linked with the headquarters?
+What are the advantages and the disadvantages of the present structural arrangement? - How are the regional programs and outreach staff linked with the headquarters?
 What mechanisms are used for coordination across programs?
 Are these effective?
-Does the current structure enable the center to have an effective dialogue with NARS? - 3.
-What alternative structures could serve the center well in the future in light of the center's program strategy, its organizational culture and the requirements of the new CGIAR resource allocation system? - 4.
-Some years ago CIAT split its Agricultural Economics Department and placed its members in individual programs.
-Has this arrangement turned out to be effective?
-Is there reason to consider establishing a Social Science Department?
+Does the current structure enable the center to have an effective dialogue with NARS? - What alternative structures could serve the center well in the future in light of the center s program strategy its organizational culture and the requirements of the new CGIAR resource allocation system?

-b.
-Operational Planning
+b Operational Planning

-- 1. How effective is the center's short- and medium-term planning process?

-How well are operational plans linked with the center's strategic plan? - 2.
-Are operational plans linked effectively with the center's resource management plans (for human, financial, physical and information resources)?
+- How effective is the center's short- and medium-term planning process?
+How well are operational plans linked with the center's strategic plan? - Are operational plans linked effectively with the center's resource management plans (for human financial physical and information resources)?

-c.
-Internal Reviews
+c Internal Reviews